-Upon completion of the interviews, the YS Worker will reconvene with the parent/caregiver.
-The YS Worker will share a verbal summary with the parent/caregiver and will summarize the YBE findings.
+Upon completion of the interviews, the Youth Services Worker will reconvene with the parent/caregiver.
+The Youth Services Worker will share a verbal summary with the parent/caregiver and will summarize the Youth Behavioral Evaluation findings.

-If the YS worker finds that there is a need for safety services, then a Behavior Control Plan will be designed in cooperation with the youth and the parent/caregiver.
+If the Youth Services Worker finds that there is a need for safety services, then a Behavior Control Plan will be designed in cooperation with the youth and the parent/caregiver.